sinarhen-knu/lab2-django-web/README.md

-# Django Task Manager
+# Django Restaurant App

-A simple task management application built with Django, containerized with Docker, and set up with CI/CD through GitHub Actions.
+A restaurant management application built with Django, styled with Tailwind CSS, containerized with Docker, and set up with CI/CD through GitHub Actions.

 ## Features

-- Create, view, update, and delete tasks
-- Task status tracking (Pending, In Progress, Completed)
+- Menu management with categories and item details
+- Filtering by dietary preferences (vegetarian, vegan, gluten-free)
+- Spice level indicators
-- Responsive, mobile-friendly UI with Bootstrap
+- Responsive, mobile-friendly UI with Tailwind CSS
+- Motion animations with tailwindcss-motion plugin
 - Containerized with Docker and PostgreSQL
 - Full CI/CD pipeline with GitHub Actions